Writing as a Student

 Turnbul, A. (2001).
 Plain words for nurses: Writing and communicating effectively.
 London: The Foundation of Nursing Studies.

 Allum, V., & McGarr, P. (2008).
-Cambridge English for nursing.
-Cambridge: Cambridge University Press. (for intermediate English learners)
+Cambridge English for nursing: Intermediate.
+Cambridge: Cambridge University Press.

 Bosher, S. D. (2008).
 English for nursing, academic skills (2nd ed.).
 Ann Arbor, MI: University of Michigan Press. (for advanced English learners)